Sunday 7 June 2015, 8pm

 Luke Fowler

-British artist, filmmaker and musician Luke Fowler (1978) has developed a practice that is, at the same time, singular and collaborative, poetic and political, structural and documentary, archival and deeply human.
-With an emphasis on communities of people, outward thinkers and the history of the left, his 16mm films tell the stories of alternative movements in Britain, from psychiatry to photography to music to education.
-Whilst some of his early films dealt with music and musicians as subjects, in later works sound itself becomes a key concern.
-Fowler lives and works in Glasgow.
+Luke Fowler is an artist, filmmaker, and musician based in Glasgow.
+His para-documentary films have explored counter-cultural figures including Scottish psychiatrist R. D. Laing, English composer Cornelius Cardew, and Marxist-Historian E. P. Thompson.
+With an emphasis on communities of people, outward thinkers, and the history of the left, his 16mm films tell the stories of alternative movements in Britain, from psychiatry to photography to music to education.
+Whilst some of his early films dealt with music and musicians as subjects, his later works deal with the nature of sound itself.

 Luke Fowler